c-rutter/crcrdm/README.md

 High-Performance Computing workflows using EMEWS using the EMEWS EQ/SQL backend.
-This feature will allow efficient use of High-Performance computing resources for large-scale, long-running experiments that involve simulating a population of 10 million of individuals across thousands to millions of simulation scenarios.
+This feature will allow efficient use of High-Performance computing resources for large-scale, long-running experiments that involve simulating a large population over thousands of simulation runs.

 ## Installation